w3c/webappsec-permissions-policy/integration.md

 policy-controlled feature, where it may start to fail on pages that were always able to assume that it would not.

-In this case, features may be better defined using [Document Policy](https://w3c.github.io/webappsec-feature-policy/document-policy.html), as that mechanism requires an explicit opt-in by any embedded document where that policy is required.
+In this case, features may be better defined using [Document Policy](https://wicg.github.io/document-policy/), as that mechanism requires an explicit opt-in by any embedded document for which that policy is required.

 > Example:
 >